swarnavopramanik/CodeClause_Weather-app/README.md

 Getting started

-Enter in the repo directory in local by terminal Use the command: sudo python -m SimpleHTTPServer 80 Open your browser with this address: http://localhost
+Enter in the repo directory in local by terminal Use the command: http://localhost

 Deploy link :